apollographql/apollo-server/packages/graphql-server-ws/README.md

-# graphql-server-koa
+# graphql-server-ws

-This is the Koa integration for the Apollo community GraphQL Server.
+This is the websocket integration for the Apollo community GraphQL Server.
 [Read the docs.](http://dev.apollodata.com/tools/apollo-server/index.html)